-Although the question “What is an MA in Arts?” seems simple enough, the answer is more complex than many people realize.
+Although the question “What is an MA in Art Studies?” seems simple enough, the answer is more complex than many people realize.
 There are dozens of different Master’s degrees that are filed under the arts, and each has a proud history.
 While the sciences are based in quantifiable fact and reasoning, the arts are based in creativity and historical comparisons.
 Just like Master’s degrees in science, graduate-level study in the arts can be course-based or research-based.
 Many arts degrees require the completion of a subject-specific portfolio.

 Many positions that require degrees in the arts are accessible with a Bachelor’s degree; however, progressing within these same fields typically requires further education.
 By studying the arts further, additional career opportunities open up.

 The cost of a MA degree in an arts field varies widely depending on the degree in question as well as in which institution a student chooses to enroll.
 Because cost is a deciding factor in choosing a school, it is wise to speak with each university or academy individually to get an estimated price.
 Some employers will pay for the cost of graduate education to increase their employees’ functional knowledge.

 Many Master’s degrees are specifically tailored to certain industries, meaning that pursuing jobs in the visual arts, architecture, and design may be easier with an MA in the desired field.